mikaelvesavuori/figmagic/CONTRIBUTING.md

 ### Documentation

 - Document your code with JSDoc at the start of your code.
-Since Figmagic uses Typescript, add "description" and "param" documentation; more than that is not needed.
+Since Figmagic uses Typescript, add "description" documentation; more than that is not needed.
 - Add any inline comments as needed for anything that is not self-evident.
 - Update the README with any user-facing changes, such as new CLI commands or arguments.